Dana94/2019-website/blog/2021-01-01-binary-search.md

 tags: ['coding', 'javascript']
 ---

-While I was working on a take-home challenge for a company I created a method on ensuring an element is inserted alphabetically into the array.
-I had to scrap it since I couldn't continue with the interviews but I wanted to share the code snippet I created.
-Assuming the list starts off with at least 1 element already in it, the recursive function implements binary search to know where to insert the next element according to its first name.
+While I was working on a take-home challenge for a company, I had to come up with some logic to systematically keep the users in an array in alphabetical order.
+While there are ways to do this using Array's sort() function.
+I wanted to consider a recursive method that uses binary search.
+While I had to scrap the project since I couldn't continue with the interviews, I still wanted to share the code snippet I created.
+Assuming the list starts off with at least 1 user already in it, the recursive function implements binary search to know where to insert the next element according to its first name.
 (I know if the first names are the same then the ast names should be compared but like I said I didn't finish the project.)

-I wanted to talk about this because as useful as recursive functions are, they can be tricky to create to make a solution that gives what you are expecting (and you know, doesn't cause the program to crash).
+I wanted to talk about this because as useful as recursive functions are, they can be tricky to create to make a solution that gives what you are expecting (and, you know, doesn't cause the program to crash).

 This was a Vue.js project, but it can be used in any project setup.